 Ultimately, Gordon Gibb maintains a reputation as a page-turner.
 He can make any subject - be it corporate or artistic, technical or abstract - sound good, and read well.

-Currently, Gordon serves as a staff content writer for LawyersandSettlements.com based in Los Angeles, California.
+Gordon formerly served as a staff content writer for LawyersandSettlements.com based in Los Angeles, California from 2006 through 2017.

 In his spare time, Gord dabbles in mainstream and children's fiction.
 His first novel was completed in 2004, with another half-complete and a memoir is a yet another work in progress.
 So far, none of his fiction has been published.

 Gordon's non-fiction book detailing the life of former Canadian Prime Minister Lester B. Pearson, written for the teen market and published by Jackfruit Press was released in 2006.
 A curriculam-qualifying update on Canada's 14th Prime Minister was published in 2015 by Five Rivers Publishing.
 'Prose To Go', a collection of essays from various writers, featured Gordon's work in 2011.
 Gibberish - Tall Tales and Domestic Disasters from Beyond the Microphone is an in-depth collection of humourous, slice-of-life essays and columns self-published in 2014.